This post was last updated on September 26th, 2022 at 04:30 pm.

 What is Church Management Systems or ChMS?

-A ChMS is a software that helps churches track membership, record donations, accounting, and payroll all in one system.
+A ChMS is software that helps churches track membership, record donations, accounting, and payroll all in one system.
 It is important to have all of these important records in one place.
 Keep in mind there are some systems that will include ancillary things like facility management, worship software, song repositories, and so on.
 These ancillary systems are not church management systems.

-A sensible approach to an all in one system is that the various modules should relate to the other modules in a technical and common-sense way.
+A sensible approach to an all-in-one system is that the various modules should relate to the other modules in a technical and common-sense way.
 Facility management software that turns on heat/AC for the church building in no way relates to church membership or accounting software.

 However, a song repository software does relate to worship software, thus these two systems should be together.
 And the membership, donations, accounting, and payroll should be together in one system.
 While churches want to avoid as many disjointed systems as possible, there will be some separation of systems when it makes sense to do so.